This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Eat dinner together as a family as often as possible.
 Ask your child to help you prepare meals.
 Limit fast food and restaurant meals because they are often high in calories.

 - Reduce portion sizes.
-Use small plates.
+Use small plates, no larger than 9 inches in diameter.
 Fill your child's plate half full of fruits and vegetables.
 Do not put serving dishes on the table.
 Do not make your child finish everything on his plate.

 - Limit soda, sports drinks, and fruit juice.
 These sugary beverages are high in calories.
 Offer your child water as his main beverage.